-If you’re looking for a quick gluten-free frozen meal that you and heat and eat in minutes, you may be surprised to hear that many new and old brands alike have gluten-free frozen entrees you can try.
+If you’re looking for a quick gluten-free frozen meal that you can heat and eat in minutes, you may be surprised to hear that many new and old brands have gluten-free frozen entrees you can try.

-While many TV dinners are off limits because they contain gluten, a sticky protein found in wheat, rye, barley and sometimes oats, there are more than a dozen brands that offer gluten-free frozen entrees safe for you to consume even if you have celiac disease or gluten sensitivity.
+While many TV dinners are off-limits because they contain gluten, a sticky protein found in wheat, rye, barley, and sometimes oats, more than a dozen brands offer gluten-free frozen entrees safe for you to consume even if you have celiac disease or gluten sensitivity.

 If gluten-free frozen entrees aren’t your thing, but you’re looking for a convenient, pre-packaged, gluten-free safe meal, check out Freshly.

-Freshly is a meal delivery service that ships you pre-made meals made with clean and healthy ingredients and all of Freshly’s gluten-free labeled meals are certified gluten free by the Gluten Intolerance Group.
-You can get 30 percent off your first week with Freshly when you sign up with this link.
+Freshly is a meal delivery service that ships you pre-made meals made with clean and healthy ingredients, and all of Freshly’s gluten-free labeled meals are certified gluten free by the Gluten Intolerance Group.
+You can get 30 percent off your first week with Freshly by signing up with this link.

-However, if you’re still looking for a grocery-store frozen entree, check out what the following brands have to say about gluten.
+However, if you’re still looking for a grocery-store frozen entree, check out what the following brands say about gluten.
 Please make special note of the following:

 - Only a handful of brands are certified gluten free

-If I’m missing a frozen entree you’d like me to add to the list (or one you’d like to see tested with the Nima Sensor), please leave a comment to share.
+If I’m missing a frozen entree you’d like me to add (or one you’d like to see tested with the Nima Sensor), please leave a comment to share.

 Gluten-Free Lean Cuisine

-Did you know that many Lean Cuisine frozen entrees are clearly labeled gluten free on the front of the packaging?
-I found a handful of gluten-free labeled Lean Cuisine’s at my local King Soopers (Kroger store), and according to the Lean Cuisine website, there are nine listed including:
+Did you know that many Lean Cuisine frozen entrees are labeled gluten free on the front of the packaging?
+I found a handful of gluten-free labeled Lean Cuisine’s at my local King Soopers (Kroger store), and according to the Lean Cuisine website, there are nine listed, including: